Stock Lists: Carriages & Wagons -

 DS291 at Clapham Junction showing fall-plate and end gangway shroud

 The railways were nationalised in 1948 and the Saloon became the Southern Region's DS291.
-It was repainted carmine
+It was repainted crimson lake

-and cream (also known as "blood and custard"), the then standard carriage livery (this being superseded in 1956).
+and cream (also known as "carmine and cream" or "blood and custard"), the then standard carriage livery (this being superseded in 1956).

 Because the coach saw relatively little use and was kept indoors, this livery lasted much longer on DS291 than it